PURPOSE OF JOB CLASS (NATURE OF WORK)

-In the Teachers' Retirement Board this class is accountable for performing the most complex tasks related to retirement examinations.
+In the Office of the State Comptroller, Retirement Services Division and the Teachers' Retirement Board this class is accountable for performing the most complex tasks related to retirement examinations.

 Works under the limited supervision of an employee of higher grade.